top of page

 • Permanent Soil Cover: Leaving crop residues or using cover crops helps to maintain soil moisture, reduce weed growth, and protect the soil from erosion.

-Benefits of conservation agriculture
+Benefits of Conservation Agriculture

 • Increased Productivity: Due to improved soil health and efficient use of resources, CA can lead to higher crop yields compared to traditional agriculture methods.